The 2022 Kentucky Derby will be run for the 148th time on Saturday, May 7 at historic Churchill Downs in Louisville, Kentucky.

-The race is aptly called the most exciting two minutes in sports, and is one of the best betting races the entire year.
+The race is aptly called the most exciting two minutes in sports, and is one of the best betting races the entire year, with horseplayers betting tens of millions at USA betting sites.

 Kentucky Derby history dates back to 1875 when Aristides defeated a field of 15 to win the inaugural running, with an estimated 10,000 fans witnessing the race.